marvellousekpen/Walmart-Store-Sales-Forecasting/README.md

 <a href="https://github.com/marvellousekpen/Walmart-Store-Sales-Forecasting/blob/main/walmart.sql">Project Code</a>

 ### INSIGHTS
--Sales show a fluctuating pattern over time, with significant peaks and dips, The sales peaked at $80,931,415.60 on December 24, 2010 while sales dropped to $41,358,514.41 on September 24, 2010.
+- Sales show a fluctuating pattern over time, with significant peaks and dips, The sales peaked at $80,931,415.60 on December 24, 2010 while sales dropped to $41,358,514.41 on September 24, 2010.

--Sales spike dramatically during the holiday season (November and December), with increases of 45.86% in 2010-11-26 and 43.40% in 2011-11-25.
+- Sales spike dramatically during the holiday season (November and December), with increases of 45.86% in 2010-11-26 and 43.40% in 2011-11-25.
 However, sales drop significantly after the holiday season, with declines of -50.04% in 2010-12-31 and -40.20% in 2011-12-30.

--The percentage change in sales ranges extensively, ranging from -50.04% to +45.86%.
+- The percentage change in sales ranges extensively, ranging from -50.04% to +45.86%.

--Negative percentage changes are more frequent, indicating challenges in maintaining consistent sales growth outside of peak periods.
+- Negative percentage changes are more frequent, indicating challenges in maintaining consistent sales growth outside of peak periods.

 ### Recommendations
 - The sales trend data reveals significant opportunities during holiday periods and challenges during off-peak times.
 By leveraging seasonal trends, addressing low sales periods, and maintaining consistent marketing efforts, you can optimize sales performance and drive consistent growth.
 Implementing data-driven strategies and focusing on customer retention will help you adapt to changing market conditions and maximize revenue.